em-floch/home/_pages/about.md

 🚄 Data Science Research Intern @ SNCF (Paris, France))
 ------

-SNCF is the French national railway company and manages the rail traffic in France as a Reasearch Inter I designed a predictive model to forecast the foot traffic in train stations.
+SNCF is the French national railway company and manages the rail traffic in France.
+As a Researcher Intern in the Innovation and research department, I designed a predictive model to forecast the foot traffic in Paris regional train stations.
 I implemented a XGBoost model with a clustering of the train stations using Dynamic Time Warping to identify similar stations and improve the model performance.